dimforge/nalgebra.rs/docs/about.md

 * [Wesley Powell](https://github.com/wspowell)

-If your name should be on this list but isn't because your constribution is not code-related please send an [email](mailto:developer@crozet.re) or open an issue on [GitHub](https://github.com/rustsim/ncollide/issues).
+If your name should be on this list but isn't because your contribution is not code-related please send an [email](mailto:developer@crozet.re) or open an issue on [GitHub](https://github.com/rustsim/ncollide/issues).
 You will be listed above this paragraph.